NathanNoye/Obsidian-Vault/Bibles/CSB/41 - Mark/Mark 14.md

 **"Truly I tell you,"** Jesus said to him, **"today, this very night, before the rooster crows twice, you will deny me three times."**

 ###### 31
 But he kept insisting, "If I have to die with you, I will never deny you."
-And they all said the same thing.The Prayer in the Garden
+And they all said the same thing.

+### The Prayer in the Garden

 ###### 32
 Then they came to a place named Gethsemane, and he told his disciples, **"Sit here while I pray."**